fortidg/fortigate-fortiflex-autoscale-gcp/README.md

 ### FortiFlex Function Code Base
 The FortiFlex Function Code base is zipped and included in this repository.
-If you would like to modify that code bas, it can be found at [this link](https://github.com/fortidg/gcp-flex-autoscale)
+If you would like to modify that code base, it can be found at [this link](https://github.com/fortidg/gcp-flex-autoscale)

 ## License